 If your Husky feel like they have the alpha role in the pack (your family), they will display assertive behavior that might make you feel unsafe.
 This needs to be addressed from an early age to identify the reason for the aggression.
 Seek the help of a behavioral specialist if need be.

-Preventing your Husky from socializing with other animals from a young age might cause your Husky to exhibit signs of aggressive behavior towards them when they are older.
+Preventing your husky from socializing with other animals from a young age might cause them to exhibit signs of aggressive behavior towards other animals when they are older.
 Again, huskies have a strong prey drive.

-If they are not aware of other animals, they presume that they are the only animals in the world and will become dominant; sometimes lunging at them without any provocation.
+If your husky is not aware of other animals, they presume that they are the only animals in the world and will become dominant; sometimes lunging at them without any provocation.

 Chewing is also a minor sign of aggression, but it’s part of being a canine.
 They massage and clean their teeth, and they chew on things when they become bored.

-It might be a joyful sight to see when your Husky greets you at the door and jumps up to meet you, but be careful allowing this behavior to continue.
-Your husky may repeat the behavior when visitors come over, he repeats the behavior, and you disapprove, he will become confused and not understand what he has done wrong.
+It might be a joyful sight to see when your husky greets you at the door and jumps up to meet you, but be careful allowing this behavior to continue.
+Your husky may repeat the behavior when visitors come over.
+If he sees that you disapprove, he will become confused and not understand what he has done wrong.

 Therefore, it’s better to maintain a general rule that he doesn’t jump up on people.